VaTEST II: Statistical Validation of 11 TESS-Detected Exoplanets Orbiting K-type Stars: Validated Planets

 \subsection{TOI-139}

 TOI-139b is a sub-Neptune (2.4566 $R_{\earth}$) planet orbiting bright (Vmag = 10.55, Tmag = 9.36) star TOI-139 (0.70 $R_{\sun}$, 0.69 $M_{\sun}$), observed in TESS sectors 1 and 28.
-It orbits the star at a distance of 0.11 AU with an orbital period 11.07 days and having an equilibrium temperature 561.17 K. 'Alopeke and NIRC2 high resolution imaging showed no contaminating stellar companion.
-The \texttt{VESPA} FPP and \texttt{TRICERATOPS} FPP and NFPP are listed in Table \ref{tab:FPPs} calculated using four available contrast curve files.
-These FPP values are consisting with the source of transit signal being on the target star.
-Using the \cite{2017ApJ...834...17C} mass-radius relationship we predicted the mass 6.62 $M_{\earth}$.
-Based on this, resultant RV semi-amplitude is 2.43 m $s^{-1}$.
+It orbits the star at a distance of 0.11 AU with an orbital period 11.07 days and having an equilibrium temperature 561.17 K. 'Alopeke and NIRC2 high resolution imaging showed no contaminating stellar companion and ground-based follow-up observations have ruled out NEBs in all nearby ($\approx 2'.5$) Gaia DR2 and TIC stars that are bright enough to have caused the TESS detection.
+The \texttt{TRICERATOPS} FPP and NFPP are listed in Table \ref{tab:FPPs} calculated using four available contrast curve files.
+These FPP values are consistent with the source of transit signal being on the target star.
+Using the \cite{2017ApJ...834...17C} mass-radius relationship we predicted the mass 6.8 $\pm$ 3.0 $M_{\earth}$.
+Based on this, the resultant RV semi-amplitude is 2.43 m $s^{-1}$.
 TSM and ESM are estimated as 68.30 and 3.18 respectively which are below the recommended threshold of \cite{2018PASP..130k4401K}.
 So this target will not be favourable for either transmission or emission spectroscopy.